cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 .center[Vault includes many different secrets engines.]

 ???
-* Use this screenshot from the Vault UI to talk about Vault's many secrets engines but note that the next slide lists them too.
+Anytime you access any secret from vault you're using a Secret Engine.
-* Some are for storing static secrets.
+* Some secrets engines simply store and read static secrets - like k/v
-* Others can dynamically generate secrets such as database and cloud credentials.
+* Others connect to external services and generate dynamic creds on demand (such as DB, Cloud Creds)
-* There is even one called "Transit" that provides encryption as a service.
+* Other secrets engines provide encryption as a service, Sign Certificates, give SSH access, use KMIP protocal for encryption, Format-preserving-encryp, Masking, and much more.

 ---
 name:vault-secrets-engines-2